-Bigger versions of the document images are on Photobucket.
-Just click through and you can see larger, more readable copies.
-Want to right-click and take copies?
-Be my guest.
+Bigger versions of the document images are available; just ask me.
 I paid for these public documents, and I offer them to you freely.
 Got questions, it’s easier for me to find your questions if you post them as comments to this blog post.
 I will do my best to answer you in a timely fashion.
 Thank you for reading!

 What follows are, as always, my opinions regarding this matter.

 Page 1, as is true of all documents filed with Judge Gary Klausner‘s court (The United States District Court, Central District of California), has a basic cover page showing the names of the parties and their legal representatives.
 Plaintiffs’ attorneys at Loeb & Loeb include two locally-admitted lawyers, David Grossman and Jennifer Jason.
 Lead counsel, admitted pro hac vice (this means he is admitted to California Federal practice for the purposes of this case), is Jonathan Zavin.

 The cover makes it clear this is an amended complaint and it reiterates the plaintiffs’ demand for a jury trial, should the matter go that far.

 I remind our readers that this matter is under federal jurisdiction because it is a copyright case.
 It is also a civil matter, meaning no one can go to jail for this.
 Furthermore, the donors are not parties to this case, either individually or as a class.
 More on that later.